thiagokokada/gh-gfm-preview/README.md

     print("Markdown preview process exited with code:", out.code) end local process = vim.system(
-    -- assuming that the extension were installed using gh -- the reason we are not using `gh gfm-preview` instead is because this -- can cause an issue where the gh process is killed but not the -- gh-gfm-preview, since the kill signal will not reach the child process {vim.fn.expand("$HOME/.local/share/gh/extensions/gh-gfm-preview/gh-gfm-preview"), file},
+    -- assuming that the extension was installed using gh -- the reason we are not using `gh gfm-preview` is that this can cause an -- issue where the gh process is killed but gh-gfm-preview is not, since -- the kill signal does not reach the child process {vim.fn.expand("$HOME/.local/share/gh/extensions/gh-gfm-preview/gh-gfm-preview"), file},
     on_exit_cb
   )